-'Miracle' baby survives Wharton crash that killed 4 relatives at once in Wharton
+1-year-old survives crash that killed 4 of her relatives at once

 Follow Mayra Moreno on Facebook, Twitter and Instagram.

-'Miracle' baby survives Wharton crash that killed 4 relatives at once in Wharton
+1-year-old survives crash that killed 4 of her relatives at once

 More Videos